Nishkala25/sql_queries_for_practice/README.md

 Just learned to use Git commands.
-I uploaded a few SQL queries that I practiced during my placement preparation.
+For demo uploaded  few SQL queries that I practiced during my placement preparation.
 I'll upload more soon.